Frozen-Pizza-Studios/website/content/blog/2025-05-06-building-a-level-builder.md

 _Feel free to [skip ahead](#continue) if you don't care about "the why."_

+## Motivation
 When programming, I often struggle to choose between planning ahead, or just focusing on the here and now.
 I don't want to over-engineer or abstract prematurely, but I also don't want to be short-sighted.

 I've got one of these decisions on my hands right now:

-I'm in the early stages of planning a level builder system for a new game.
+I'm in the early stages of planning a level builder system for Frozen Pizza Studios' next title.
 To be clear, we don't plan to expose this tool to players (at least not yet).
 So what we actually need is _levels_, and we while we _could_ build a level builder as a stepping stone, that is not strictly required.

 Then it's worth asking whether the level builder will _actually save more time than it will cost to build it._  The following xkcd comics also come to mind:
 - [The General Problem](https://www.xkcd.com/974/)